 What I enjoyed most about volunteering at Handel House was interacting with visitors from all over the world who have a passion for Handel, Baroque music and Georgian history.

-If what you have read interests you, please download and complete the volunteer application form and email it to Fiona Livingston.
+If what you have read interests you, please download and complete the volunteer application form and email it to Carly Lawrence.
 Alternatively, post to:

 Handel House Museum